Nitrone

 In organic chemistry, a nitrone is a functional group consisting of an N-oxide of an imine.
 The general structure is R^{1}R^{2}C=N+(\sO−)(\sR^{3}), where R^{3} is not a hydrogen.
 Their primary application is intermediates in chemical synthesis.
 A nitrone is a 1,3-dipole used in cycloadditions, and a carbonyl mimic.

 Structure

 Nitrones, as a tetrasubstituted double bond, admit cis–trans isomerism.

 Generation of nitrones

 Typical nitrone sources are hydroxylamine oxidation or condensation with carbonyl compounds.
-Secondary hydroxylamines oxidize to nitrones in air over a timescale of several weeks, a process cupric salts accelerate.
+Secondary hydroxylamines oxidize to nitrones in air over a timescale of several weeks, accelerated by cupric salts.

 The most general reagent used for the oxidation of hydroxylamines is aqueous mercuric oxide:

 However, a hydroxylamine with two α hydrogens may unsaturate on either side.
 Carbonyl condensation avoids this ambiguity...